StephanHoyer/modelz/README.md

 How you can do most things without new/this/prototype you can read [here](https://gist.github.com/StephanHoyer/3f0ecd395c24cc2e142f).

-so what's models?
+so what's modelz?
 -----------------

-With *models*, we try to build a `backbone/ampersand`-Model for the upper attempt.
+With *modelz*, we try to build a `backbone/ampersand`-Model for the upper attempt.
 No prototypes involved here.

-Currenlty it's a minimal approach to have properties with getter/setter, automatic children/collection construction and change-events.
-It's currenlty 2.5k minified (not gziped) code.
+Currently it's a minimal approach to have properties with getter/setter, automatic children/collection construction and change-events.

 how to install?
 ---------------